NopeNopeGuy/MVFanSubKaraokeAI/README.md

 -   **Karaoke File Generation**:
     -   Creates `.ass` subtitle files with syllable-level karaoke effects (`\k`).
     -   Supports standard and multi-line "instrumental" karaoke formats.
     -   Optionally generates a final karaoke video with the subtitles burned in using FFmpeg.
-(Currently super broken)
 -   **Modular & Configurable**: Each step is a separate script, allowing for flexibility and manual intervention.

 ## Workflow